 Silver Medallion Aquatic Rescue

 The Silver Medallion Aquatic Rescue course provides participants with the skills and knowledge to participate in search and rescue operations.
-You must be at least 16 years of age and hold the Bronze Medallion award.
+You must be at least 16 years of age and be proficient in the Bronze Medallion.
 You must also have the capacity to swim 400m in 8 minutes or less in a swimming pool of no less than 25 m length.
 In SNB, Candidates will be required to complete the first 50m within 45 seconds.

 Silver Medallion Aquatic Rescue Syllabus

 A Gold Medallion Lifesaver has the advanced skills needed to rescue and provide emergency care – alone if necessary.
 In this role, you will be required to perform complex patient rescue and support.
-You must already hold the Bronze Medallion, Advanced Resuscitation Techniques certificate, First Aid certificate and the Silver Medallion Beach Management award.
+You must already hold the Bronze Medallion, Advanced Resuscitation Techniques certificate, First Aid certificate and either the Silver Medallion Beach Management or Silver Medallion Patrol Captain (2021) award.
 You must be at least 17 years old on the date of assessment and must also have the capacity to swim 800m in under 14 minutes.

 Emergency Care Awards

-The First Aid course provides participants with the skills and knowledge to manage emergency first aid situations until professional medical support is available.
+The Provide First Aid course (HLTAID011) provides participants with the skills and knowledge to manage emergency first aid situations until professional medical support is available.
 You must be 14 years old to complete the First Aid certificate.
-This course is typically run by external training organisations such as the Australian Lifesaving Academy.
+This course is typically run by external training organisations such as the Australian Lifesaving Academy (aka ALA or The Academy).
 A copy of their course overview can be found on their website here.

 Advanced Resuscitation Techniques